sd65/MiniVim/README.md

 To add plugins, simply follow the plugin's instructions.
 You should manage them with a plugin manager as [Vundle](https://github.com/VundleVim/Vundle.vim) or the old [Pathogen](https://github.com/tpope/vim-pathogen).

+## How to use MiniVim with *sudo*

+First, you could install MiniVim as root.
+Or better soft link your .vimrc.
+But it's sometimes not the best solution, like in a company where the root user is shared.

+So, you can configure your system to use MiniVim when you `sudo vim [file]`.
+There are 2 solutions :
+- `sudo -E vim [file]` as `-E ` preserve your existing environment variables (as $HOME here and therefore your ~/.vimrc).
+- `sudoedit [file]` or `sudo -e [file]` (synonyms).
+To use this, you must have set your `$EDITOR` environment variable.
+Then, this command will make a copy of the designated file and you will edit the copy.
+Note that the original file will only be modified when you exit your editor !

 ## Other info

 The file is **heavily** commented.
 You're welcome to open, read and change what you want. *It's easy.*